anisfradi/Classifying-Probability-Density-Functions/README.md

 # Classifying-Probability-Density-Functions

-# Python Demo: Classifying probability density functions

-This Python demo provides an implementation of the "Classifying probability density functions" method
+This Python code provides an implementation of the "Classifying probability density functions" method

 ## Table of Contents